-- Students are expected to spend at least one summer at off-campus research programs.
+- RISE Fellows who are not graduating in the Spring are required to apply to at least three summer internships.
+(Students are expected to spend at least one summer at off-campus research programs.)

 - All RISE fellows are required to assist the program staff by fully participating in the evaluation process during their time spent on campus and in subsequent professional life.